COVID-19: Licensing Advice – Alcohol, Entertainment, Gambling and Events

-As the COVID-19 pandemic continues to develop, we are keeping the matter under review, following government advice, and updating our business continuity arrangements to ensure we can continue to deliver our licensing service.
+As the situation with COVID-19 continues to develop, we are keeping the matter under review, following government advice, and updating our business continuity arrangements to ensure we can continue to deliver our licensing service.

 Some of this information may be subject to change without notice.
 We will do our best to keep you informed but we appreciate your understanding and patience at this time.

 In line with government advice, officers are working from home as much as possible.
-Our offices are closed, so please do not attempt to make the trip to drop off any paperwork, payments etc. Please see below and on each webpage for specific application guidance by licence type.
+Our offices are closed to the public, so please do not attempt to make the trip to drop off any paperwork, payments etc. Please see the webpage for each application type for specific guidance.

 We will do our best to process your application as quickly as possible but please bear in mind it will very likely take longer than usual.